 The Division of Institutional Advancement provides leadership in building awareness and support for SUNY Cortland and its mission.
 The division does this by establishing and nurturing mutually beneficial relationships between and among campus community members and extended constituencies.
-Its goals focus on building support, assisting in marketing SUNY Cortland to students, raising funds and strengthening bonds with graduates.
+Its goals focus on building support, assisting in marketing the College to students, raising funds and strengthening bonds with graduates.
 The vice president for institutional advancement reports directly to the president.

-775.02 COMMUNICATIONS
+775.02 PUBLIC RELATIONS

-The Communications Office oversees the university's news services, sports information and government relations' efforts.
-The communications staff assists in the university's marketing and fundraising initiatives and participates in planning a variety of special events throughout the year.
-The office serves as the official SUNY Cortland liaison with the news media.
-The staff strives for consistent image, accuracy and quality in promoting the university and communicating its message to both internal and external publics.
+The Public Relations Office oversees the College's news services, sports information, records access and government relations' efforts.
+The public relations staff assists in the College's marketing and fundraising initiatives and participates in planning a variety of special events throughout the year.
+The office serves as the official College liaison with the news media.
+The staff strives for consistent image, accuracy and quality in promoting the college and communicating its message to both internal and external publics.

-To achieve its goals, the Communications Office collaborates closely with campus leadership.
-It writes and edits a variety of key institutional print and electronic communications.
-These include news releases; The Bulletin, the internal bi-weekly campus electronic newsletter; Columns, the 32-page print publication sent to alumni worldwide; Red Dragon Tales, the alumni association's electronic newsletter; the Annual Report of the Cortland College Foundation; and the Annual Report of the President.
+To achieve its goals, the Public Relations Office writes and edits a variety of key institutional print and electronic communications.
+These include news releases; The Bulletin, the internal bi-weekly campus electronic newsletter; Columns, the 24-page print publication sent to alumni worldwide; Moments, the alumni association's electronic newsletter; the Annual Report of the College Foundation, and the Annual Report of the President.